 In Dry Manhattan, Michael Lerner offers a more detailed biography of the legendary mayor.
 “An energetic, boyish-looking, and impeccably dressed dandy, Walker embodied the cosmopolitan ideal of 1920s New York,” he writes.
 “In contrast to his staid predecessor, he designed his own flashy suits, was said to change his clothes three times a day, and loved to frequent New York’s nightclubs and speakeasies with his mistress while his wife stayed at home on St. Luke’s Place.”

-According to Dry Manhattan, bootleggers and speakeasies continually developed new methods to keep their activities hidden from the authorities.
-“In addition to the membership cards, passwords, peepholes, and hidden entrances that disguised speakeasies from the street, proprietors began to buy neighboring buildings in which to conceal their liquor supplies,” Michael Lerner offers.
+“In addition to the membership cards, passwords, peepholes, and hidden entrances that disguised speakeasies from the street, proprietors began to buy neighboring buildings in which to conceal their liquor supplies,” Michael Lerner writes in Dry Manhattan.
 “Speakeasies also engineered elaborate systems of chutes and slides that could empty a bar of evidence at the push of a button by dropping bottles to a hard basement floor below, breaking them to let the liquor drain harmlessly into the sewer.”

-The nostalgia conjured by the ghosts of Prohibition on Castle inevitably has a notable effect on the mystery writer turned NYPD consultant.
+The nostalgia conjured by the ghosts of Prohibition on Castle inevitably has a notable effect on the mystery writer.
 “The Old Haunt just reminded me of how vital tavern culture is in this town,” Richard Castle tells Kate Beckett.
 “I thought, why not open up a little tavern of my own?”

-While Castle does indeed purchase the Old Haunt by the end of “Last Call,” his remark regarding the importance of bars within the city is also once again on the mark.
-As the dominant destination for European immigrants throughout the majority of the nation’s history, New York City evolved into the most ethnically diverse community in the United States.
+While Castle does indeed purchase the Old Haunt by the end of “Last Call,” his comment about the importance of bars in the city is also on the mark.
+As the primary destination for European immigrants throughout the nation’s history, New York City evolved into the most ethnically diverse community in the United States.
 According to Michael Lerner, neighborhood bars, saloons, and taverns functioned as a social setting that went beyond the mere offering of alcohol.

-“Rather, they served as bridges between the old world and the new, places where newly arrived immigrants could learn from their predecessors and begin the often painful process of adapting to a new homeland,” Lerner explains in Dry Manhattan.
+“They served as bridges between the old world and the new, places where newly arrived immigrants could learn from their predecessors and begin the often painful process of adapting to a new homeland,” Lerner explains.
 “The saloon allowed them to assimilate into American culture and the hectic pace of New York life on their own terms, by introducing them to American language and culture in bits and pieces, without forcing them to give up their heritage altogether.”

 Prohibition may have ended in 1933 but the culture it cultivated in New York City still lives on – a unique amalgamation of working class and high society that is capable of bringing together polar opposites like Richard Castle and Kate Beckett, as well as serve as the perfect backdrop to Castle.